scottslowe/learning-tools/pulumi/default-aws-infra/README.md

 1. Start a new Pulumi project, configured for AWS and Go (you can use `pulumi new` for this step if you prefer).

-2. Copy `main.go` from this directory into the directory for the new Pulumi project.
+2. Copy `main.go` and `go.mod` from this directory into the directory for the new Pulumi project.

+3. Run `go mod tidy` in the directory where you copied `main.go` and `go.mod`.

-3. Edit `main.go` as outlined below in the section "Providing Your Own Information".
+4. Edit `main.go` as outlined below in the section "Providing Your Own Information".

-4. Once `main.go` has been appropriately customized for your specific environment, run `pulumi up` and follow the prompts.
+5. Once `main.go` has been appropriately customized for your specific environment, run `pulumi up` and follow the prompts.

 Enjoy!